 Meaning of Personal Line of Credit

-A Personal Line of Credit (PLOC) is a type of open-ended loan or a ready source of funds that allow a borrower to withdraw the amount they need as per their requirement.
+A Personal Line of Credit (PLOC) is a type of open-ended loan or a ready source of funds that allows borrowers to withdraw the amount they need as per their requirements.
 It could be from a bank or any other financial institution.
 We can say that this loan works similarly to a credit card debt.
-A borrower can withdraw the money as many times as they want via checks/cheques or bank transfers.
+A borrower can withdraw the money as often as they want via checks/cheques or bank transfers.
 However, a borrower can not withdraw more than their approved credit limit.

 The biggest feature of such types of loans is that the borrower is required to pay the interest only on the money withdrawn or borrowed.
 He is not to pay the interest on the full sanctioned amount.
-So, if the borrower does not use the credit at all, then he or she does not need to pay any interest.
+So, if the borrower does not use the credit at all, then they do not need to pay any interest.
 Also, the borrower can use the funds for personal or business needs, wherever he wants.
 A PLOC is generally an unsecured loan, which means it does not involve any collateral.
 But there can be secured PLOC as well.

 - Meaning of Personal Line of Credit